-• The fair value of completed inventory properties has been assessed by an independent valuer.
+The fair value of completed inventory properties has been assessed by an independent valuer.
 Where the net realisable value for an individual property is less than its cost, the carrying value of the property is written down to net realisable value.

-- The fair value of investment properties has been assessed by an independent valuer.
-Where the fair value less costs to sell for an individual property is less than its cost, the carrying value of the property is written down to the fair value less costs to sell. - A liability is recognised for make good costs to be incurred on the expiry of long term leases, based upon the expected future economic outflows for DHA.
+- costs to sell for an individual property is less than its cost, the carrying value of the property is written down - A liability is recognised for make good costs to be incurred on the expiry of long term leases, based upon the